symfony-cmf/symfony-cmf-docs/getting-started/content.rst

 ------------------

 To handle both content types, a ``Controller`` is also included.
-Its inner workings are pretty straighforward: it accepts a content instance and optionally a template to render it.
-If none is provided, it uses a preconfigured default.
+Its inner workings are pretty straightforward: it accepts a content instance and optionally a template to render it.
+If none is provided, it uses a pre-configured default.
-It also takes into account the document's publishing status and multilanguage.
+It also takes into account the document's publishing status and multi language.
 Both the content instance and the optional template are provided to the Controller by the ``DynamicRouter`` of the ``RoutingExtraBundle``.
 More information on this is available on the :ref:`Routing system getting started page <routing-linking-a-route-with-a-model-instance>`